April through June, a full year before you hope to graduate

 Solicit recommendation letters from faculty; remind them that your dossier must be complete no later than the first week of October.
 It may seem early to make the request, but they’ll appreciate being asked sooner rather than later.
 (Further information on recommendation letters appears below.)

 Register yourself as a job candidate with the SCS (cheaper if you register by early in the fall).
 You may register on the Web at the address printed at the end of this booklet.
-Once you register, the SCS Placement Service will (a) provide you with up-to-date listings of job openings, and (b) include your CV in their candidate catalog sold to search committees (and any other interested parties).
-You may choose to receive the updated job listings via e-mail.
-In order to register for the Placement Service, you must be a member in good standing of the SCS, so be sure that your dues are paid in full.
+To register for the Placement Service, you must be a member in good standing of the SCS, so be sure that your dues are paid in full.
 See their guidelines and advice.
-(Then follow their link back to this handbook.)

 Finish your application file.
 This normally includes a curriculum vitae; a cover letter; at least 3 letters of recommendation; and writing sample(s).
 On occasion, you will be asked to provide a separate description of your research and/or teaching interests, and many institutions now request teaching dossiers.
 Not every department will require a transcript, but be prepared to send out an official copy from both graduate and undergraduate institutions.